22 Guided Grief Journaling Prompts

 Our Top Picks

-Journaling can be a powerful way to process your sadness and express it in a safe and private way.
+I know you are going through a rough time.
+But I pray that with time, prayer, and healing tools like journaling, you will begin to see that there is light at the end of this dark tunnel.
+Journaling can be a powerful way to process your sadness and express it safely and privately.
 So if you’re struggling with the death or loss of a loved one, open up your notebook and use the gift of writing to help you through it.

 Nicky Johnson is the owner and creator of Healthy As You Can (HAYC) and Christian Blogging Academy (CBA).
 She is also an author and certified life coach.
 She started this blog to help support other Christians who want to live a healthy and natural lifestyle but don’t know where to start because it can be oh so confusing.
 She’s still trying to figure it all out and as she does, she’ll let you know!
 Nicky offers a grief journal you may find helpful.